abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 <img src="/assets/canvas-modules.png" alt="Canvas Modules" width="700"/>

-The names of the modules in the Canvas package all start with the prefix `Canvas.`.
+The names of the modules in the Canvas package all start with the prefix `"Canvas."`.
 That prefix is omitted in the above diagram.

 We've tried using smaller numbers of larger modules in the past, but we found no advantage when using bigger modules.
 The build speed for a full